apache/flink/docs/dev/table/connectors/index.md

 How to use connectors
 --------

 Flink supports to use SQL CREATE TABLE statement to register a table.
-One can define the name of the table, the schema of the table, the connector options for connecting to an external system.
+One can define the table name, the table schema, and the table options for connecting to an external system.

 The following code shows a full example of how to connect to Kafka for reading Json records.